stereosupersonic/guides/development/README.md

 ### Migrations
 * [Add foreign key constraints][fkey] in migrations.
 * use ` t.references :employee ` for setting an index
-* check if all indices are
+* check if all necessary indices are set
 * Set an empty string as the default constraint for non-required string and text fields
 ```ruby
   create_table :users  do |t|